 A sewing machine, a couple (2 or 3) of old jeans, scissors, thread, tailor's chalk, pattern paper (or a pattern), and closures.

 1. Find an existing pattern or make a pattern yourself.
 For this, you can use your favorite skirt or top.

 You can find the complete tutorial for making your own pattern of your favorite skirt in this video

 For making your own pattern you have to measure the parts accurately.
-Divide big parts in two; so they will fit on the legs of the jeans.
-Add an extra 1 cm (0.5 inches) for the seam allowance; like this is explained in the video above (dotted lines in the pictures).
+Divide big parts in two; so they will fit on the parts of the jeans.
+Add an extra 1 cm (0.5 inches) for the seam allowance; this is explained in the video above (dotted lines in the pictures).

 Cut out the patterns.
 Cut off the legs of the trousers and cut the legs open.

 2. Put the pattern on the denim material.
 Be sure to place the pattern parts on the grain line.
 The vertical line of the fabric.
 This is very important!
 Draw the pattern on the textile with a tailor's chalk and cut out the parts.

 3. Zigzag or lock the edges.
 Sew the pieces together and place a zipper where needed.
 Try the garment.
 If it is not fitting well you can still make adjustments.

 4. If you are satisfied with the result; press the seams open, then topstitch along the sides of the seams. you can finish the garment, if it is a skirt, with a waistband (you can use a waistband from jeans).
 Stitch the hems.

 You can also choose a funky look with frayed hems (see photo below).
 Here for you do not zigzag or lock the hems of the neck, arms, and bottom seam.
 Topstitch two lines 0.35 inches near the edges and remove the weaving thread on the edge of the denim textile.